coldbox-modules/cbelasticsearch/docs/Pipelines.md

 	.deletePipeline( "foo-pipeline" );
 ```

-## Using pipelines When Saving Documents
+## Using Pipelines When Saving Documents

 Pipelines may be used when saving individual or multiple documents.
 See the [Documents](Documents.md) section for more information on document creation.